IRNAS/KORUZA/README.md

 Should you need any support with KORUZA system, get in touch with Institute IRNAS team and others involved in the project via [chat](https://chat.irnas.eu/) or [forum](http://forum.irnas.eu/).

+##Buy
+You can order KORUZA KIT and pre-assembled KORUZA KIT from our partner company [Fabrikor](http://fabrikor.eu/index.php?route=product/category&path=60).

 ---

 ## Licensing